Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 The Unknowns: What We're Still Waiting to Learn

-2. Cardiovascular outcomes: TRIUMPH-CVOT results expected 2027-2028.
-This will definitively answer whether retatrutide reduces heart attacks and strokes or if the benefit is purely from weight loss.
+2. Cardiovascular outcomes: TRIUMPH-CVOT results expected 2028–2029.
+Will definitively answer whether retatrutide reduces heart attacks and strokes beyond weight-loss effects.

 3. Dysesthesia natural history: Does it resolve, persist, or worsen with continued treatment?
 Does it go away after stopping?
-Detailed neurological assessments are ongoing.
+Systematic neurological assessments are ongoing.

 4. Cancer surveillance: 5–10 years of real-world data are needed to rule out rare cancer signals.

-5. Pregnancy outcomes: What happens if someone gets pregnant while on retatrutide or shortly after stopping?
-Animal studies suggest potential harm, but human data is limited.
+5. Pregnancy outcomes: Animal studies suggest potential harm, but human data is limited for post-exposure pregnancies.

-6. Very long-term weight maintenance: Can anyone maintain weight loss on retatrutide for 5-10 years?
+6. Very long-term weight maintenance: Can patients maintain 30%+ weight loss on retatrutide for 5–10 years?
 Does efficacy decline over time (tachyphylaxis)?

-7. Rare events: With only ~5,000 patients in trials, we can't detect adverse events that occur in <1 in 1,000 people.
-Post-market surveillance will identify these.
+7. Rare events: With ~3,000 patients on active drug across completed trials, we can't detect adverse events that occur in fewer than 1 in 1,000 people.

-8. Cost-benefit at scale: If millions use retatrutide for years, what's the public health impact?
-Do the cardiovascular and diabetes prevention benefits outweigh the side effect burden and cost?
+8. Cost-benefit at scale: If millions use retatrutide for years, do the cardiovascular and diabetes prevention benefits outweigh the side effect burden and $15,000–18,000 annual cost?

 Conclusion